 Flowers and plants

 Did you know certain flowers are used to communicate a specific message?
 Hydrangeas, for example, say “I appreciate your compassion.”
 A cheerful bouquet of blue hydrangeas complemented by sunny yellow roses, Gerbera daisies, and carnations are a surefire way to let a professional caregiver know they are truly valued.

 For the friend or family member who has an abundance of empathy yet lacks a green thumb, a collection of succulents in a reclaimed wood planter box is an easy-to-care-for alternative to potted greenery or cut flowers.

 For someone with a sweet tooth, the Belgian Chocolate Artisan Truffles are not only decadent but stunning works of art.
 This gift includes two dozen milk, dark, and white chocolate truffles filled with almonds and caramel, chocolate fudge, toffee, and coffee cream.

-Finally, the Thank You Gift Tower delivers all of Harry & David’s signature treats — Royal Verano® Pears, Moose Munch®, mixed nuts, chocolate-covered cherries, chocolate truffles — in a beautiful assortment of gift boxes wrapped in an elegant “thank you” ribbon.
+Finally, the So Very Thankful” Gift Tower delivers all of Harry & David’s signature treats — Royal Verano Pears, Moose Munch, mixed nuts, chocolate-covered cherries, chocolate truffles — in a beautiful assortment of gift boxes wrapped in an elegant “thank you” ribbon.